Gabaldonlab/jloh/README.md

 *[Still the one from the block](https://www.youtube.com/watch?v=dly6p4Fu5TE)*

 A tool to extract, filter, and manage blocks of loss of heterozygosity (LOH) based on single-nucleotide polymorphisms (SNPs), read mapping, and a reference genome.
+Optionally works with a paired set of VCFs, BAMs and FASTAs produced from a hybrid genome (`--hybrid` mode).

 ![JLOH workflow](images/j_loh.png)